MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/share/2016-08-08-drum-talk-tv.markdown

 To say "I'm a curator" is a poor excuse for downloading other people's content, inadequately attributing ownership and performance, and linking back to the pool of 80% unoriginal content.
 It's entirely self-promotional and used for Drum Talk TV's own gain, not the artists'.

+When people post things, there's this "share" button on every social networking site that lets you share across multiple networks.
+Dan's justification for not using it is that Facebook's algorithm will limit the reach of "his" content to his audience and that's exactly the point.
+Facebook knows how the game works, they know how attributions should work, and they charge people to get more reach.
+It's how they make money and it's the game we all need to play.
+Dan's method of not paying merely exploits a shady loophole in the Facebook algorithm and makes him look like a much bigger success than he should.

+Lastly, in an unregulated economy, there needs to be someone holding the broader market accountable.
+Free market economists say things like, "The market will work this out."
+If I'm part of the market and no one else is calling out companies like Drum Talk TV for exploiting the work of others in this fashion, then I need to be part of the solution.